SenseLogic/PENDOWN/README.md

 as they were chosen according to several different goals :

 *   Provide short-tags for redactional tags, but also for the main presentational properties (like colors, font sizes, etc);
-*   Minimize the conflicts with most C-like code, in order to allow both manual and automatic source code syntax highlighting;
 *   Allow to directly apply any CSS property or HTML attribute to its markup without requiring HTML tags;
+*   Minimize the conflicts with most texts and C-like code;
 *   Be available and efficient both on web servers and browsers;
+*   Provide both manual and automatic source code syntax highlighting;
 *   Stay small, by not trying to become a complete HTML replacement or a book generator.

 Here are a few sample tags, to give you an idea of what they look like :